Bilateral international migration flow estimates for 200 countries

 Impact on validation exercise

 The impact of the correction for the four countries on the validation exercise is very minor.
-Below is an animated version of Figure 4 in the paper, showing the correlations between the flow estimates and reported data for various migration measures, for the original estimates, the previous updates based on new WPP and IMS data and the new estimates with a correction for the four countries prior to 2010-2015.
+Below is an animated version of Figure 4 in the paper, showing the correlations between the flow estimates and reported data for various migration measures, for the original estimates, the previous updates based on new WPP and IMS data and the new estimates with a correction for the four countries before 2010-2015.

 Version 5: Update for IMS2020